Not While I'm Around

 "Not While I'm Around" is a song from the Stephen Sondheim musical Sweeney Todd: The Demon Barber of Fleet Street.
 It is a duet between Tobias Ragg and Mrs. Lovett that first appeared on Broadway in 1979.
 A screen adaptation for the 2007 film of the same name features Edward Sanders as Tobias and Helena Bonham Carter as Mrs. Lovett.
+In the 2023 revival, it is sung by Gaten Matarazzo and Annaleigh Ashford.
+Josh Groban, who played the barber in the 2023 production, has also released his own version.

 Synopsis

 In the pie shop that Mrs. Lovett owns, Mrs. Lovett's Meat Pie Emporium, she has taken in young Tobias Ragg, who was homeless, to be her helper.
-When Mrs. Lovett tells Tobias to run and get a piece of toffee, she inadvertently takes out a coin purse she stole from Tobias' old master, Adolfo Pirelli, who Sweeney Todd killed.
+When Mrs. Lovett tells Tobias to run and get a piece of toffee, she inadvertently takes out a coin purse she stole from Tobias' old master, Adolfo Pirelli, whom Sweeney Todd killed.
 Tobias expresses suspicions about Todd and states his desire to protect Mrs. Lovett, whom he has come to view as a mother figure.
 However, Mrs. Lovett tells him not to be afraid.